MangelCG94/MangelCG94/README.md

 ---

-- 💼 FrontEnd and Testing.
+- 💼 Full Stack and Testing.

 - 🌱 Currently learning Rust and Clojure.